 An advocate of contemporary music, Dr. Weiss has premiered a number of works, among them John Tartaglia’s orchestral work Dark Night, Glad Day, Edie Hill’s dramatic concert work Amy Lowell: A Rare Pattern, and the lead role in Chris Gable’s opera The Ladysmith Story.
 In 2014, she was one of five performers selected to join Nautilus Music-Theater’s Composer-Librettist studio, a two-week workshop that yielded 25 new music-theater works and culminated in two Rough Cuts performances.

 Also an accomplished recitalist and chamber musician, Dr. Weiss has given many solo recitals in the Twin Cities and can be heard in frequent collaborations with other local musicians.
 She has appeared on concert series at Saint Anthony Park Lutheran Church and Unity Church-Unitarian in Saint Paul, and has presented recitals at the Minneapolis Woman’s Club, for the Minnesota Grieg Society, and for the Schubert Club.

-Ms. Weiss completed her Master of Music and Doctor of Musical Arts degrees at the University of Minnesota, where she received the University Fellowship, the Graduate Research Partnership Program Grant, and the Schuessler Graduate Prize in Voice.
-She has taught on the voice faculties of the University of Minnesota, Lawrence University in Appleton, WI, and Luther College in Decorah, IA.
-Currently, she teaches in her private studio, at the Mount Olivet School of Music in Minneapolis, at Eden Prairie High School, and on the faculty of Lutheran Summer Music Festival and Academy in Decorah, IA.
+Dr. Weiss completed her Master of Music and Doctor of Musical Arts degrees at the University of Minnesota, where she received the University Fellowship, the Graduate Research Partnership Program Grant, and the Schuessler Graduate Prize in Voice.
+She has taught on the voice faculties of the University of Minnesota, Lawrence University in Appleton, WI, Luther College in Decorah, IA, and Lutheran Summer Music Festival and Academy.
+Currently, she teaches in her private studio, at Eden Prairie High School, and at the Mount Olivet School of Music in Minneapolis.